Archiewyq/doubanAPIspider/readme.md

-# Crawl doubanbooks with api
+# Crawl douban-books with api
-proxy and bookname fetch from MySQL
+proxy and bookname fetched from MySQL